Renault Trafic van review

-The Business+ model adds the 'Wide View Mirror', which is a giant vanity mirror on the underside of the passenger sun visor.
+The Business+ model adds the 'Wide View Mirror', which is a giant vanity mirror on the passenger sun visor.
 It eliminates the Trafic's blind spot by increasing the driver's field of vision down the offside flank of the van.
-The only problem is that any passenger is left staring at their reflection for the duration of the trip, which is fine, if you have the self-esteem of Cristiano Ronaldo.
-On the security front, all models get deadlocks, an immobiliser and an alarm, wile Renault offers a number of deadlocks and security as part of the Trafic's range of accessories.
+The only problem is that any passenger is left staring at their reflection for the duration of the trip, which is fine for narcissists.
+On the security front, all models get deadlocks, an immobiliser and an alarm, while Renault offers a number of deadlocks and security add-ons as part of the Trafic's range of accessories.

 Should something go wrong, Renault's PRO+ network of van centres offers a van-for-van courtesy vehicle while yours is off the road, a diagnostic report within the hour and a maximum 48-hour lead time for servicing and repairs.

 Driving and Performance